Tymiceli/Tyler-Assignment-7/README.md

 ## Why?

 - Get accustomed to utilizing corporate standard setups from day 1
-- Help you avoid a few common foot-guns that plague many students
+- Help you avoid a few common foot-guns that plague many devs
 - Skaffolds your project as our reviewers expect it
 - Helps you focus your work where it matters, on the serviceable code within.